QuantEcon/lecture-python-advanced.myst/lectures/dyn_stack.md

 ### Time Consistency of Follower's Plan

-Since the follower can solve its problem using dynamic programming its problem is recursive in what for it are the **natural state variables**, namely
+The follower can solve its problem using dynamic programming  because its problem is recursive in  **natural state variables**, namely

 $$